-It is widely acknowledged that most of the family business in the entrepreneurial discourse has a gender-based theoretical focus that endorses a dominance of a heroic, male 'ownermanager' narrative (Hamilton, 2006; Nelson & Constantinidis, 2017).
-Indeed, female successor resulting in a lack of understanding regarding importance in family structure across cultures (Mussolino et al., 2019), as result lady inheritor is exclusive in this study.
+It is widely acknowledged that most of the family business in the entrepreneurial discourse has a gender-based theoretical focus that endorses a dominance of a heroic, male 'owner-manager' narrative (Hamilton, 2006; Nelson & Constantinidis, 2017).
+Indeed, the female successor results in a lack of understanding, regarding her importance within family structure across cultures (Mussolino et al., 2019), as result lady inheritor is exclusive in this study.
 To conduct our research, we apply above the multiple in-depth interviews analysis method to examine the succession process in different industry, different family contexts to replicate findings across the selected cases to discover the similarities and differences between four pair cases.
 This study selects four companies as the sample (Table 1).

-Business Type Business Scale (Employees) Found Years Founder age Successor age Successor Siblings Case A Used car dealer 45 40 68 38 1 younger sister Case B Boat manufacture 60 38 69 37 1 elder brother Case C Boat parts manufacture 184 35 70 35 The only child Case D Tie dealer 22 37 65 26 1 elder brother & 1 younger brother
+Tabel: Sample prome Business Type Business Scale (Employees) Found Years Founder age Successor age Successor Siblings Case A Used car dealer 45 40 68 38 1 younger sister Case B Boat manufacture 60 38 69 37 1 elder brother Case C Boat parts manufacture 184 35 70 35 The only child Case D Tie dealer 22 37 65 26 1 elder brother & 1 younger brother